-A candidate for a job at your company who aces an interview doesn't always make a perfect hire.
-You can get a better idea of an applicant's compatibility with your company by checking their references – especially if you ask the right questions, with a focus on the candidate's performance and what it was like to manage and work alongside them.
+A job candidate may ace the interview, but that doesn’t always make them a perfect hire.
+You can better understand an applicant’s compatibility with your company by checking their references, especially if you ask the right questions.
+We’ll share 32 reference check questions that focus on a candidate’s performance and what it was like to manage and work alongside them.
+These questions can help ensure a successful hire and a valuable new team member.

 What is a reference check?

-A reference check is the process of an employer reaching out to people who can shed light on a job candidate's strengths and speak to the qualifications listed on the candidate's resume.
-These contacts tend to be previous employers, but they may also include university professors, longtime colleagues and other people familiar with the applicant's work.
+A reference check is when an employer reaches out to people who can shed light on a job candidate’s strengths and speak to their qualifications.
+These contacts tend to be previous employers but also may include university professors, longtime colleagues and other people familiar with the applicant’s work.

 As an employer, you may find that reference checks help paint a full picture of a potential hire.
-If you ask your applicant's professional references the right questions, you'll learn more about the candidate's skills than you can from a traditional job interview alone.
+Unfortunately, people lie on their resumes sometimes and present qualifications they don’t actually possess.
+If you ask your applicant’s professional references the right questions, you’ll learn more about the candidate’s skills and qualifications than you would from a traditional job interview alone.

-- Confirm the written or verbal information the potential employee has provided.
+- Confirm the written or verbal information the potential employee provided.

 - Learn about the candidate’s skills and strengths from someone other than the candidate.